department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-09-UAT-edit-as-subtask-default-send-checkbox-ui/conversation-guide.md

 Have you ever made updates to any of these notifications on the page before?

 Ok, thank you.
 1. Go ahead and change the setting for each checkbox.
 If it’s checked, uncheck it, and if it’s not checked, go ahead and check it.
+We’ll change everything back to the way it was when you’re done.

 Thank you, that was very helpful for our team.
 Now I just want to be sure we leave your account in the state that you want it - go ahead and check the box for any notifications that you do still want to receive, and uncheck the box for those you do not want to receive.